SFPC/sfpc.github.io/participate.md

 We select up to 18 participants a session.
 Classes vary in length and are usually held Monday-Friday between 10am and 5pm.
 Students have full access to the space to work on projects between classes with teachers and mentors readily available for technical, conceptual, and artistic guidance.
 Peer to peer collaboration is highly encouraged among participant.
 We celebrate with a final student showcase where students get to share their projects with the larger SFPC community.

 SFPC classes are typically structured around the following concepts: Computation and artistic practice, Language design as creative practice, Electronics and physical computing, Theory and philosophy for technology, and Code Poetry (Electronic literature and generatie poetry).
 The idea behind these interconnected topics is to build on SFPC’s core curriculum by exploring common ground where we can take the ideas developed in our classroom into the streets and studio.
 Check out [Call for Spring 2018](https://sfpc.io/spring2018) for a full listing of classes.

 ### How can I help SFPC?

 We are actively seeking private, corporate and institutional support to open our door to more diverse students.
 If you are interested in sponsoring a student, email <info@sfpc.io>.
 We are able to receive tax-deductible donations through our fiscal sponsor.

 ### Where is SFPC?
-We are located in 155 Bank street, in the courtyard of the Westbeth Artists Community in the West Village, New York City.
+We are located in 155 Bank Street, in the courtyard of the Westbeth Artists Community in the West Village, New York City.

 <iframe src="https://www.google.com/maps/embed?pb=!1m26!1m12!1m3!1d3023.157285117621!2d-74.0114827845943!3d40.73656447932915!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!4m11!3e6!4m3!3m2!1d40.736779899999995!2d-74.00924049999999!4m5!1s0x89c259eb003122d1%3A0xede8af6a55291528!2s155+Bank+St%2C+New+York%2C+NY+10014!3m2!1d40.7365645!2d-74.00929409999999!5e0!3m2!1sen!2sus!4v1466975848424" width="400" height="300" frameborder="0" style="border:0" allowfullscreen></iframe>